zulamit/zwallet/docs/index.md

    Yes, the wallet uses the standard API of lightwalletd.
 It can connect to ZecWallet version of lightwalletd or your own deployment.

+8. Can I receive my mining rewards in my transparent address?

+   It is best not to receive your mining rewards because they need to mature for 100 blocks before they can be spent.
+The Y/ZWallet cannot shield your balance if any of the UTXO is not old enough.
+Currently, `lightwalletd` does not provide an API to get the UTXO age and the shielding transaction will be rejected by the network.

-8. How can I keep my account safe?
+9. How can I keep my account safe?

    The number one reason for lost coins is failure to have a *backup* of the seed phrase.